-As a non-scientist, I've often little idea if proposition p about quantum mechanics and its influence on the brain and consciousness is true.
+As a non-scientist, I've often little idea if statements or arguments about quantum mechanics and its influence on the brain and consciousness are true.
 I sometimes understand what's being said.
 However, that understanding alone doesn't in and of itself tell me whether or not what's being said is true (or correct).
 A scientist may tell me that p is true or correct; though is that enough?

 Perhaps I should have faith in the science instead.
-The problem is, faith in which science and in which scientists?
-What are the “criteria of theory-choice” for the layperson; never mind for the scientist?
+The problem is, faith in which scientific theory and in which scientists?
+And what are the “criteria of theory-choice” for the layperson; never mind for the scientist?

 Roger Penrose's New Physics?

 We can ask if the new physics which Roger Penrose demands - for a science of consciousness - is physics at all.
 It's of course the case that physics has often taken off in radically new directions.
 Nonetheless, that doesn't mean that every radically new direction is to be accepted or will prove to be successful or productive.
 And it doesn't mean that every new direction will remain securely in the domain of physics.

 So what's the nature of Penrose's new physics?

 Take one example: Penrose's position that the very-small scale and the large scale may be physically connected.
 Traditionally it was thought that what applied to the very-small scale doesn't apply to the large or very-large scale.
 What's more, it is primarily quantum gravity that accounts for this phenomenon.

 How does this apply to the brain and consciousness?

 The quantum happenings in the microtubules (the very-small scale) are said to affect the brain as a whole (the large scale) and thus be responsible for consciousness.
 Again, it's quantum gravity that connects these quantum happenings in the microtubules within the brain as a whole.